ArifAziz99/theClock/readme.md

 # How To Use

-Toggle the menu options on the top-right corner and change font style, font color, background color or sound.
+Toggle the menu options on the top-right corner and choose font style, font color, background color or sound.

 # How To Install